 There are no quick and easy answers to assigning and distributing divorce assets.
 You must take each asset on a case-by-case basis, considering not just the value but also taxes and liquidity.
 All assets are not equal.

-If you would like to see more about this, look here.
+If you would like to learn more about this, watch this video.